-This course is a survey of world history from the First Global Age to the present are foundational reading, writing, and analysis skills that are key to success in later history courses as well as to becoming an educated citizen.
+Strongly embedded in this course's survey of World History from the First Global Age to the present are foundational reading, writing, and analysis skills that are key to success in later history courses as well as to becoming an educated citizen.
 Students read and analyze primary and secondary documents; analyze current and historical maps, charts, and graphs; develop strong paragraphing and multi-paragraph writing skills; and actively participate in class discussions.
 This course is designed to meet state content standards and to prepare students for the State of Ohio's required tests for graduation in future courses.
 Students successfully completing this course may go on to either United States History or AP United States History.

-World Studies students who traditionally perform well in the class...
+World Studies students who traditionally perform well...

-- commit 20-30 minutes per night (typically, not always) reading, taking notes and reviewing content for the next day - come to class prepared to participate in class discussion with teacher guidance - take an active part in the learning process and benefit from the increased flexibility with the pace (pick up / slow down as needed) - occasionally need teacher assistance to initiate group discussions in class
+- commit 20-30 minutes per night (typically, not always) reading, taking notes and reviewing content for the next day - come to class prepared to participate in class discussion with teacher quidance - take an active part in the learning process and benefit from the increased flexibility with the pace (pick up / slow down as needed) - occasionally need teacher assistance to initiate group discussions in class